Last updated: 01 August 2023 & medically reviewed by Dr. Celeste Small

 Benzodiazepines and other drugs

-To boost the effects of benzodiazepines, some users will mix them with other central nervous systems (CNS) depressants, such as alcohol.
+To boost the effects of benzodiazepines, some users will mix them with other central nervous system (CNS) depressants, such as alcohol.
 Alcohol is often the chosen substance abused in conjunction with benzos, though some will use opiates as they believe the combination heightens the high felt by both.

 People with alcohol abuse problems often sight benzos as creating a psychoactive effect when combined with alcohol, most likely due to altered neurobiological mechanisms associated with alcohol use disorder.
-Regardless of the CNS depressant used, poly-drug use while on benzodiazepines dramatically increases the chance of overdose, seizures, coma, or death.
+Regardless of the CNS depressant used, polysubstance use while on benzodiazepines dramatically increases the chance of overdose, seizures, coma, or death.

 Treating a benzodiazepine addiction

 Due to the potentially life-threatening nature of benzodiazepine withdrawal symptoms, a medical detox overseen by a trained professional is advised.
-There are treatment centers across the country that can help benzodiazepine addicts, providing safe spaces for detoxification and help with long-term recovery.
+There are inpatient treatment centers across the country that can help benzodiazepine addicts, providing safe spaces for detoxification and help with long-term recovery.

 If you or someone you care about is suffering from addiction, contact a treatment center today.